 The Precise bar enables you to keep track of where you have been and provides various controls.
 The following table describes the function of each of the toolbar buttons.

-Table 2-2 Precise bar functions
+Table 2 Precise bar functions

 Button Name Description 4 Back During a work session, keeps track of where you have navigated to.
 The Back button enables you to navigate between previously visited views.
 The Back control displays your previous view. ⇔ Forward Enables you to navigate to the next view.
 This button is only enabled if you clicked Back or if you chose a history option. ⊗ Stop Stops a request for information from the server.
+Refresh Updates the data currently displayed.